bchristiani/adobe-cm-notification-worker/README.md

 ## Getting Started

-Below you will find instructions for local setup.
+Below you will find instructions for local setup and how the Worker application can be deployed to Cloudfare.

 ### Prerequisites